 IMPORTANT: DO NOT cut the loaf until it is completely cooled down!
 Your bread is continuing to cook while it cools, and cutting it open before it has completely cooled will result in a slightly gooey/gummy texture.

 Hopefully you have produced a beautiful artisan sourdough bread that tastes delicious, so congratulations!

-If you’d like more support in making sourdough bread, I plan to have an online course available soon.
-If you’re interested then sign up to stay updated here.
+If you’d like more support in making sourdough bread, I have an online course available.
+If you’re interested, you can learn more about it here.